MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/Theme.md

 - **Type**: Size

 #### InputBorderRadiusTopLeft
 - **Description**: Radius of the border of the top left corner of input controls.
-0 is a square corner, increase the value to increase the roundness.
+0 is a square corner, increase the value to increase the roundness
 - **Type**: Size

 #### InputBorderRadiusTopRight
 - **Description**: Radius of the border of the top right corner of input controls.
-0 is a square corner, increase the value to increase the roundness.
+0 is a square corner, increase the value to increase the roundness
 - **Type**: Size

 #### InputBorderRadiusBottomLeft
 - **Description**: Radius of the border of the bottom left corner of input controls.
-0 is a square corner, increase the value to increase the roundness.
+0 is a square corner, increase the value to increase the roundness
 - **Type**: Size

 #### InputBorderRadiusBottomRight
 - **Description**: Radius of the border of the bottom right corner of input controls.
-0 is a square corner, increase the value to increase the roundness.
+0 is a square corner, increase the value to increase the roundness
 - **Type**: Size

 #### InputBorderColor